What was life like on the Australian Home Front during WWI?

 Many women worked in factories making munitions and other supplies for the war effort, while others worked in hospitals and charities.

-Women also played a vital role in keeping morale high on the home front.
-They organised activities and events such as concerts, dances, and fetes, in order to raise money for the war effort and keep people's spirits high.
+Women played a crucial role in maintaining high morale on the home front.
+They organized activities and events, including concerts, dances, and fetes, to raise funds for the war effort and boost spirits.

-Groups like the Australian Women’s National League pro-actively supported the war effort and encouraged young men to enlist.
+Organizations such as the Australian Women's National League actively supported the war effort by encouraging young men to enlist.

 Peasant farmers